CLICK HERE to watch the YouTube video.

 If the knees-to-chest exercise is too easy, you can do the “happy baby” position progression exercise.
 Grab your feet, then pull the knees toward your armpits.
-This exercise is working less on the knee, but it is challenging the hips much more.
-You are moving the hips into a deeper position so that you can get a stronger stretch in the hip.
+This exercise works less on the knee but challenges the hips much more.
+You are moving the hips into a deeper position to get a stronger stretch in the hip.
+You should feel the intensity in your hips.
 Perform one set of 5 repetitions in a smooth, controlled movement, holding the end position for a second or two.
-You should feel the intensity in your hips.

-Squat down as deep as you can, focusing on dropping the hips down so that you are working on the maximal range of motion in the hip and knees.
-Initially, you have your weight shifted back and you push it through your hips.
-You can also move your weight more forward so that you can work on loosening up the ankles.
+Squat down as deep as you can, focusing on dropping the hips down so that you work on the maximal range of motion in the hip and knees.
+Initially, your weight is shifted back and pushed through your hips.
+You can also move your weight forward to work on loosening up the ankles.
 Perform one set of 5 repetitions in a smooth, controlled movement, holding the end position for a minimum of 2 seconds up to 90 seconds with light intensity.